20 Trainers Reveal What They Eat After a Workout

 Fitness expert Jeff Grant goes for either a protein shake (two scoops whey isolate, one cup almond milk, one tablespoon peanut butter, half a banana, and ice cubes all blended together) with one cinnamon raisin Ezekiel English muffin with the other banana half.
 Or he'll go for a flank steak, large sweet potato, and salad.
 "I will always have carbs post-workout because it's the protein and carbs that rebuild your muscles.
 Studies show that you should have a 2:1 carb to protein ratio post-workout.
 I honestly usually keep it even at 40-60 grams of each.
 It is also very important to get that meal in within 30 minutes of completing your workout for the best results," Grant explains.

-Mark Langowski, celeb trainer and author of Eat This, Not That!
-For Abs, has at least 15 Favorite Foods for Flat Abs, but one of them is protein powder for sure.
+Mark Langowski, celeb trainer and founder of Body By Mark Wellness, has at least 15 Favorite Foods for Flat Abs, but one of them is protein powder for sure.
 "I choose vegan protein powder, but one option that is great for getting your muscles to recover quickly is whey protein.
 Casein is also good for bedtime cravings as it will slowly digest while you sleep, steadily fueling your muscles."

 CrossFit trainer Dave Colina goes for veggies—but says he finds it easier to drink them down.
 "After a workout, I have a green smoothie composed of kale, spinach, carrots, tomato, blueberries, banana, and almond milk," he says.
 "I'll always add a grass-fed whey protein supplement to build muscle and some creatine monohydrate to maintain an elevated level of creatine stores."